CreativeWolfies/akyanet-research/akyanet.md

 If a member is found to abuse the trust of others, social workers or workers in the domain of psychology and/or medicine will take his case.
 In extreme forms of abuse, the justice system will take his case.

+Akyanet members should be aware that some members cannot provide or do not need to provide a counterpart for an agreement.
+For instance, some disabled people are unable to work, but this does not that should be left apart.
+Farmers, ERTs, and other people which have a longer work week do not necessarily need to give a counterpart since everyone benefits from their work.

+This is why we must tend towards a gift culture, because everyone is contributing to the social welfare and thus, nobody should need to work more to compensate counterparts of various agreements.

 ### Gifts